 Rick is a past member of the Flycast Network New Product Advisory Board and has been interviewed in Business 2.0 magazine.
 He has been a speaker/panelist at numerous conferences, including AdverNET and the Colorado Restaurant Association’s WestEx, and most recently the Colorado Nonprofit Association’s annual conference (2009), SoCap 2009 and at the SVC/SE conference in Miami (2010).
 The author of two ad agency training manuals, Anatomy of an Online Media Buy and Online Media Campaign Tracking System, Rick has also authored or co-authored numerous other publications and software modules, including the revolutionary brainstorming program IdeaFisher® which involved creating more than 6,500 questions in the areas of strategic planning, advertising, marketing, product/name development and problem solving.

 Rick holds a B.A. in management from Hartwick College in Oneonta, NY, is a partner at Social Venture Partners Boulder County and is a co-founder of Impact Hub Boulder.
-Rick also serves on the new product advisory board of the industry leading online survey provider Survey Gizmo, is a member of the Director's Club at Rocky Mountain MicroFinance Institute as well as being part of the Post Boot Camp advisor team.
-Rick is on the steering committee for Colorado Impact Day and the host committee for the 2015 Social Enterprise Summit.
+Rick also served on the new product advisory board of the industry leading online survey provider Survey Gizmo (now Alchemer), was a member of the Director's Club at Rocky Mountain MicroFinance Institute as well as being part of the Post Boot Camp advisor team.
+Rick served on the steering committee for Colorado Impact Day and the host committee for the 2015 Social Enterprise Summit.

 Rick Zwetsch is a true visionary.
 He brings to the social sector a wealth of high-level marketing and innovative business development experience coupled with a heart-felt passion to drive positive social change.
 His energy, commitment and creativity